-The modern push notification can include media, action buttons, and can be tailored to individual users.
+The modern push notification can include media, and action buttons, and can be tailored to individual users.
 They can be used to convey information and updates, encourage users to engage with an app, send reminders, serve as a step in the user journey, and much more.
 They also extend beyond mobile devices, to web push notifications on laptop and desktop computers, on both Windows and macOS.

-In the ongoing battle to keep users engaged in a high competition, high-stakes marketplace, push notifications can play a key role.
+In the ongoing battle to keep users engaged in a high-competition, high-stakes marketplace, push notifications can play a key role.
 They can also, however, be problematic if used thoughtlessly.
 Indeed, too many pushes can even cause users to uninstall an app entirely, implying push notifications can drive mobile app user churn up.
-While there are external factors that cause user churn that mobile app marketers aren’t in a position to control, the push notification is not one of them.
+While there are external factors that cause user churn that mobile app marketers aren’t in a position to control, push notification is not one of them.

-Learn more about push notification below, with statistics on what kind of businesses send them, the best times to send, what sorts of push notifications users like to receive, and how to increase engagement and Click Through Rate, aka CTR.
+Learn more about push notifications below, with statistics on what kind of businesses send them, the best times to send, what sorts of push notifications users like to receive, and how to increase engagement and Click Through Rate, aka CTR.

 Key push notification statistics